freizeit/auto-scaling-demo/README.md

 # Testing the solution

-The solution provided can be tested as follows:
+The solution at hand comes with its own test script ([default client timing](http://instagr.am/p/J5enj2LXJE/)) and can be tested as follows:

  1. run `./kooaba-configure-as --base-name=Beecae8U`
  1. wait a little and run `as-describe-auto-scaling-groups asg-Beecae8U` until